Donate

 Buckland was founded in 1278 as one of the last of the Cistercian monasteries to be built in medieval England and Wales.
 During the dissolution of the monasteries 250 years later, many of the Abbey’s buildings were destroyed.

-It is also well-known for being the home of two famous seafarers, Sir Roger Grenville, captain of the Mary Rose, and Sir Francis Drake, after it was converted into a dwelling in the 16th century.
 Although fragments of the original building survive, it has undergone many modifications and phases of refurbishment over the years.

-In late 2019, a £54,000 project was begun to repair Buckland Abbey’s Grade I listed Kitchen Garden wall, as the uneven ground levels of the slope on which it was built had caused it to lean significantly.
+In late 2019, a £54,000 project began to repair Buckland Abbey’s Grade I listed Kitchen Garden wall, as the uneven ground levels of the slope on which it was built had caused it to lean significantly.
 During the course of this work, the area around the old wall was investigated by Trust archaeologist Jim Parry and his team.

 As he painstakingly excavated the foundations, Jim uncovered stone steps that may once have been trodden by the Cistercian monks, and made other discoveries that provided new evidence of the site’s medieval history.